I’m told I need to tell a little more about myself, so I hope the following bio will suffice.

 After retiring from business I volunteered to work for 12 weeks in a men’s’ hostel for the homeless.
 That turned into 12 years of dealing with men from all walks of life, whose lives had been turned upside down by inflicted and self-inflicted experiences.

-Besides reading extensively, I have a number of interests, which include travel, not only to countries such as Italy, Egypt, Mexico and Sri Lanka, to explore their ancient cultures; but also through my own country of Ireland and its own long history.
+Besides reading extensively, I have a number of interests, which includes frequent travel to countries such as Italy, Egypt, Mexico and Sri Lanka, to explore their ancient cultures.
+In addition, my own country, Ireland, north and south, has its own long history to offer the curious traveller.

 When it comes to sporting interests, it’s the fortunes of the Irish and Ulster rugby teams which capture my attention.